Brett-Tanner/Journal/2024/Jun_24.md

 ## June 19th

-- [] Try switching on force.ssl for both sites
-- [] Look into setting up emails for our new domains

 ## LMS

-- [] Add english 'you need a reason' translation
+- [x] Add english 'you need a reason' translation
-- [] When picking parent, it shows Object not org name in dropdown
-- [] Add view results button for teachers
-- [] Add level icons to tests
+- [x] Fix reason box still being shown when reselecting recommended level
-- [] Don't automatically move up kids if they're going to an evening course
+- [x] Don't automatically move up kids if they're going to an evening course
-  - [] Highlight row and add flag if evening course threshold passed
+  - [x] Highlight row and add flag if evening course threshold passed
-  - [] Provide a list of kids who could move up
+  - [x] Also highlight rows if they could go to evening course when the row is first loaded
+  - [x] Change the backend automove code to move to Galaxy 2 if they'd go to evening
 - Close other resource dropdowns when one is opened
   - [x] Add stimulus controller as a fallback
-- [] Need to add Resource model & controller for stuff like BrushUp/Get Up & Go/Snack
+- Need to add Resource model & controller for stuff like BrushUp/Get Up & Go/Snack
   - [x] Generate resource/migration
   - [x] Add validations of resource type by lesson type & test
   - [x] Add controller/policy/policy specs